 - The Equity Director will receive email notifications when the form is completed.

 - The Equity Director is responsible for ensuring that any action taken by Seattle Works is recorded on the reporting form response spreadsheet.

 Confidentiality, Access to Information, and Protection from Retaliation

 - All grievance reports will be treated as confidential to the extent possible while addressing the grievance.

-- Grievances reported via the racial grievance reporting form will be shared with the Director of Operations and Chair of the Diversity, Equity, and Inclusion Committee, and other people as appropriate to address the grievance.
+- Grievances reported via the racial grievance reporting form will be shared with the Equity Director and other people as appropriate to address the grievance.

 - Records of racial grievances about staff will be placed in the offender’s personnel file.
 A record of the racial grievances report will not be placed in the personnel file of a staff member reporting an incident.